-- 1. Make sure that Signal Generator is securely connected via serial cable to the correct serial port, as described in the Initial Setup section of this manual.
+- 1. Make sure that Signal Generator is securely connected via USB cable to the your PC, and you've completed the USB driver installation.

 - 2. Turn on the Signal Generator.

 - 3. Choose Online from the Controller menu.

 4. After a short wait, FlashCut will display the Safety First message.
 Please read the message carefully.
 If you agree with the safety guidelines, click Agree.